Nyhavn 43: Hertz family

+1880 census

+The property was home to 26 residents at the 1880 census.
+August Feuerhacke, a business manager (handelsbestyrer), resided on the ground floor with his wife Gunhilde Feuerhacke f Madsen, a housekeeper, a foster daughter, two apprentices and a maid.
+Victor Christian Frederik Bondesen, a chief physician (Doctor of Medicine), resided on the first floor with his wife Rebekka Tilaine Bondesen (née Baumann), four of their children (aged 17 to 27), a female cook and a maid.
+Jens and Ole Madsen, two hauliers, resided on the ground floor and first floor of the rear wing with his wife.
+Frederik Sporleder, a skipper, resided on the third floor with his wife Karen Sporleder (née Svendsen) and their three sons (aged three to six).
+Hans Hansen, a workman, resided on the third floor of the rear wing with his wife Mariane Hansen (née Philipsen) and their two daughters (aged 19 and 20).

 20th century

 Jacobsen & Saabye, a wholesale company, was later based in the building.
-Founded by Louis Hansen in 1875, it was from 1919 owned by Hans Jacobsen (21 November 1872 - 8 March 1949) and A. Saabye.
+Founded by Louis Hansen in 1875, it was from 1919 owned by Hans Jacobsen (21 November 1872–8 March 1949) and A. Saabye.
 Saabye left the company in 1929.
-It was after Jacobsen's death in 1949 continued by his two children, Herman Jacobser (born 1899) and daughter J. Højby Hansen (born 1908).
+It was after Jacobsen's death in 1949 continued by his two children, Herman Jacobser (born 1899) and daughter J. Højby Hansen (b.
+1908).

 Architecture

 The building consists of three storeys over a high cellar and is six bays wide.
 The building has a black-glazed tile roof with three dormers.
 A small balcony is located in front of the central dormer.
 Under the roof runs a cornice supported by brackets.
-The gateway is flanked by two canon barrels to protect the corners from carriage wheels.
+The gateway is flanked by two cannon barrels to protect the corners from carriage wheels.
 A projecting keystone is seen over the gate.

 Two former warehouses and a rear wing with stables are located in the courtyard.

-Today

-The building is owned by Matorion, a property company owned by Bent Fabricius-Bjerre and his two sons.
-It was refurbished in 1987.
-Restaurant Ved Kajen ("By the Quay") is located in the ground floor.
-The name of the restaurant refers to the title of an Osvald Helmuth song.